 Visitors entering the Hole feel sick.
 Chills and the feeling someone is looking out from dark, empty cells.
 Some have seen glowing eyes.

 Again from the GraveAddiction.com, Michelle reports in 2007,

 “I worked in Mansfield last year and was assigned to the Hole.
 Me and another girl in the empty space on opposite ends.
 We heard shuffling around in the hallway.

 “[Thinking it was visitors who] didn’t know we were there.
 I looked over to the other girl and smiled as if to say ‘let’s scare them’.
 She smiled back.

 “We jumped out and screamed.
 The hallway was empty.
 The shuffling gone.”

 Elmo the Elemental – –

-Elmo has no shape and causes feeling of fear and angry in visitors.
-Elmo is believed to be dangerous.
-Accidents happen when he appears, like guests being pushed on stairs or the feeling of being hit with something unseen.
-And also, photo evidence revealing the guilty red glow.
+Elmo has no shape and causes feelings of fear and anger in visitors.
+It’s believed to be dangerous because accidents happen when he appears.
+Guests are pushed on stairs or are hit with something unseen.
+Photo evidence usually exposing the guilty red glow.

-They say if he’s bright red then Elmo’s posing.
-Or if a cluster of three red orbs, a rotten smell will soon follow.
+They say if bright red then Elmo’s posing.
+If a cluster of three red orbs a rotten smell will soon follow.

 A group walked through one room as the smell rolled in.
-Looking around, each accusing the other of something, then every camera shut off at once.
-They retreated to the Administration Wing, the smell was gone and all cameras came back on.
+Looking around, each accusing the other of something, then every camera shut off.
+They retreated to the Administration Wing.
+The smell was gone and all cameras back on.